interrogator/corpkit/doc_edit.md

 | `list plural` |  `results`  |  `%`    |  `Count noun`        | `totals` |
 | `list plural` |  `results`  |  `%`    |  `Count token`        | `totals` |

-Because you can use any result/total as the denominator (provided it has the same subcorpora), you can calculate almost anything in your data.
-You could use the same general method, with slightly different queries and operations, to:

-* Calculate the ratio of nouns to verbs in your corpus, using the division operator
-* Calculate the average number of words per sentence
-* Subtract use of *Google* as a verb from your existing data, which counted all instances of *Google*
-* and so on ...
+*corpkit*'s ability to perform these kinds of operations means that you can generate useful and appropriate statistics from your data. **Why show passives as a percentage of all words, when you could show passives as a percentage of all clauses?**

 ## Results branch as denominator

+So far, whenever we've picked a denominator, we've selected its `totals` branch.
 If you use a `results` branch as a denominator, things get a little more complex.
 Rather than being divided by the total from that subcorpus, each entry will be divided by the total occurrences of that particular entry in the denominator data.
 This is a hard thing to explain, though.
 It's easier to understand this feature through an actual use-case:

 ### Calculating risk and power

 In an investigation of risk language in *The New York Times*, exploratory analysis suggested that people in positions of power are often the ones doing risking. *Politicians risk votes*, but *shoppers* don't seem to *risk fatigue*.
 This seems like an interesting thing to measure ... but there is a problem.
 Some common nouns, like *person*, are much more frequent than *Obama* or *senator*.
-So, if we try to tally all riskers, *person* comes out on top.
+So, if we try to tally all riskers, *person* keeps coming out on top.

 To work around this, the investigator performs two searches.
-The first counts all *Participants* in the corpus.
-The second counts all the *Participants* who are the actors in risk processes:
+The first gets *Participants* in the corpus.
+The second gets just *Participants* who are the actors in risk processes:

 | # | Data type    | Search option | Query | Function filter | Lemmatise  | Name
 |:---:|:--------------:|:---------------:|:-------:|:-----------------:|:------------:|:-----:|